GTK-lab/chipseq/_episodes/01-introduction.md

 # Overview of today's session
 For today's class, a set of aligned reads in the **bam** format is provided as the starting point of our practical.
 These reads were aligned to the reference genome using *bowtie2*, which is assumed that everyone is familiar with using.
 The session will be broken into 3 sections, namely: (1) peak calling, (2) annotation and (3) motif enrichment analysis.
-The data for today is taken from GEO (accession ID: GSE67809), which studies the genome-wide binding loci of the transcription factor E2F1.
+The data for today is a subset of aligned reads taken from GEO (accession ID: GSE67809), which studies the genome-wide binding loci of the transcription factor E2F1.
 Two files -- a ChIP and an input -- are provided.
 > ## Software packages required
 >
 > The software packages that are required for today includes (1) *macs2* for peak calling.